 You can learn more about the permitting process and obtain a cultivation permit here.

-You may also contact the Cannabis Hotline at 707-565-2420 or email at email@example.com to ask permitting questions.
+You may also send an email to firstname.lastname@example.org to ask permitting questions.

 Commercial cannabis cultivation is allowed on my property.
 What do I do now?

 Commercial cannabis cultivation is not allowed on my property.
 Can I still keep my plants?

 Cultivating commercial cannabis in excluded zoning districts is not allowed and all cannabis operations must be removed.

 I’m interested in other commercial cannabis related activities other than cultivation.
 Who should I contact?

 Where can I learn more about state licensing requirements?

 Additional information on state licensing requirements, as well as answers to frequently asked questions about state licensing, can be found here.

 Should I be able to smell cannabis if there is a permitted business operating near me?